-I’d like to introduce you to Peer to Peer lending (P2P), an alternative investment asset class to the traditional equities, bonds, funds or cash.
+Peer-to-Peer lending (P2P) is an alternative investment asset class to the traditional equities, bonds, funds or cash.

 P2P lending is a £2.2billion market in the UK and has had extraordinary growth since it began in 2005, with the biggest driver being the returns on offer.

 This growth is also being seen globally in such places as the US (e.g. Lending Club), EU, India, China; reinforcing the trend in the use of technology to cut out the middleman.